UjjawalAgarwal10/Spam-Email-Message-Detector-/README.md

 📜**License:-**
-- This project is licensed under the MIT License.
+- This project is for educational purposes only.

 👨‍💻**Author-**